Lecrapouille/PlantUMLStatecharts/README.md

 ## Prerequisite

-- Python3.
+- Python3 and the following packages:
   - [Lark](https://github.com/lark-parser/lark) a parsing toolkit for Python.
 It is used for reading PlantUML files.
   - [Networkx](https://networkx.org/) before the PlantUML is translated into C++ file, a directed graph structure is created as an intermediate structure before generating the C++ code (shall be ideally a MultiDiGraph).
-- [PlantUML](https://plantuml.com) to generate pictures of examples (Makefile) and it is not used by our tool.
+- [PlantUML](https://plantuml.com) called by the Makefile to generate PNG pictures of examples but it is not used by our Python3 script.

 ```
 python3 -m pip install networkx lark